NHSDigital/summary-care-record-api/collection/instructions.md

 ## 1. Importing the collection and environment variables

-* Use postman 10.21.14 or later.
+* Use Postman 10.21.14 or later
 * Go to File->Import
+* You will see a screen saying "Drop anywhere to import" then "Or select files".
+Click the word "files"
-* Select the request collection and environment json files
+* Select the request collection json file
 * Import
+* Next, on the left side of Postman, select "Environments", then "Import"
+* Select the environment json file
+* Import

 ## 2. Filling in required environment variables

+On the left side of Postman, click on Environments then select int (mock auth).
+Edit the variables "current values" as below.

 `key`
 * For the dev environment this value is taken from the [NHS Digital Onboarding Service](https://dos-test.ptl.api.platform.nhs.uk/).